 Well, I’m paraphrasing, but that was the gist of it.
-So, imagine my surprise when I opened an anonymous handwritten letter addressed to me (with a local postal stamp) and read that.
+So, imagine my surprise when I opened an anonymous handwritten letter addressed to me and read that.

-A friend, who meant well by telling me I’d gotten plump and needed to shed a few.
+It was from a well-meaning friend, who thought I’d gotten plump and needed to shed a few.

-“Anonymous” said she remembered how I used to look when I was thin.
+“Anonymous” said she remembered how thin I used to be.
 She was doing me a favor by recommending a weight loss product that really worked.

 Well, she obviously knew me.
-Within the last year, I’d had a baby, and I still couldn’t fit back into my pre-baby jeans.
+Within the last year, I’d had a baby and still couldn’t fit back into my pre-baby jeans.

-I thought, “Just buy the product and try to lose weight.”
+“Just buy the product and try to lose weight,” I reasoned.

 Well, the “friend” turned out to be a weight loss company.
 It was an ad campaign in which they sent out “anonymous” hand-written notes from “friends” with an ad for a weight loss product attached.